 The Group’s tax strategy, which covers both the internal governance of tax matters and the approach to tax, is approved by the Holdings Board on behalf Group Boards.

-Tax is primarily the responsibility of the Group Finance Director who reports to the Chief Financial Officer who sits on the Holdings Board.
-Day to day tax matters are delegated to the Financial Controllers across the Group and a team of in house professionals who hold a combination of qualifications and experience appropriate to their roles and the assigned tax responsibilities.
+Tax is primarily the responsibility of the Chief Financial Officer who sits on the Holdings Board.
+Day to day tax matters are delegated to the Group Finance Director and the Financial Controllers across the Group, along with a team of in house professionals who hold a combination of qualifications and experience appropriate to their roles and the assigned tax responsibilities.

 The Chief Financial Officer and Group Finance Director hold regular meetings with external tax professionals to ensure the Group continues to comply with best practice.

 The Group Finance Director in conjunction with the Financial Controllers across the Group ensure that adequate controls are in place so that the correct amount of taxes are identified and paid on a timely basis.

 All Board meetings are attended by either the Chief Financial Officer or Group Finance Director and there is a standing item to provide any updates on significant tax risks and developments.

 An internal procedures document maintained by the Group Finance Director outlines the tax compliance procedures, controls in place and the role of the person responsible for them.